-1. Build a room underground for your farm
+1. Build a Room Underground for Your Farm

-2. Provide an appropriate light source
+2. Provide an Appropriate Light Source

 Your underground farm needs light to grow and prosper.
 As shown in the table above, most light sources are bright enough to grow crops without the aid of sunlight.
-Torches are by far the simplest and cheapest option; placing them at least 12 blocks apart will guarantee that your crops have enough light and that mobs won’t spawn.
+Torches are the simplest and cheapest option; placing them at least 12 blocks apart will guarantee that your crops have enough light and that mobs won’t spawn.

 Once you've built your underground room and set up a light source, make sure that your dirt blocks are always within four blocks of a water block.
 To properly maximize the output of your farm, place one water block in the middle of a 9x9 patch of dirt blocks.
-This one block will hydrate the farmland surrounding it and will allow you to grow more crops in a smaller space.
+This one block hydrates the farmland surrounding it and allows you to grow more crops in a smaller space.
 You can place as many 9x9 squares on your farm as you wish.

-To grow your crops of choice, you’ll need to till the dirt blocks first.
-You can make a hoe with cobblestone, iron, gold or diamond though you won't be using it often; dirt blocks that have been tilled into farmland don't need to be tilled again unless the blocks are not constantly hydrated or seeded.
+To grow your crops, you’ll need to till the dirt blocks first.
+You can make a hoe with cobblestone, iron, gold or diamond, though you won't be using it often; dirt blocks that have been tilled into farmland don't need to be tilled again unless the blocks are not constantly hydrated or seeded.
 The only crops that don't require tilled farmland are sugarcane, cactus, mushrooms, and saplings.

-Harvesting your crops prematurely will result in killing the plant and getting back the seeds; if you harvest wheat before its time, you will get back wheat seeds and have to plant it all over again.
+Harvesting your crops prematurely results in killing the plant and getting back the seeds; if you harvest wheat before its time, you will get back wheat seeds and have to plant it all over again.
 Fully grown crops are at their tallest and are sometimes more yellow than green.
 When pumpkins and melons are fully grown, the crop grows onto the dirt block next to the plant.

 Instead of harvesting each crop block by block, you can set up a light system controlled by redstone.
 Since crops need a light source to grow, you can arrange your underground farm so that the flip of a lever will turn off the lights and make the crops pop out of the ground.
 This makes harvesting a fully grown crop easier and quicker.
 This setup can be accomplished with the following supplies: